themesberg/flowbite/content/getting-started/django.md

 npx tailwindcss -i ./static/src/input.css -o ./static/src/output.css --watch
 ```

+Open `localhost:3000` in your browser and you'll see working HTML with Tailwind CSS code.

-Awesome!
-Now you have configured both Django and Tailwind CSS.
-If you want to start using the components from Flowbite based on the utility classes from Tailwind CSS then you can follow the next steps to configure it and use navbars, buttons, modals, accordions and more in your project.
+Now that you have configured both Django and Tailwind CSS you can also set up Flowbite to get access to the whole collection of interactive components like navbars, modals, dropdowns, buttons, and more to make development even faster.

 ## Install Flowbite

+Flowbite is an open source library of interactive components built on top of Tailwind CSS and it can be installed using NPM and required as a plugin inside Tailwind CSS.

 1. Install Flowbite as a dependency using NPM: